-C. Unit Production in Areas Underserved by the 9% RHTC Program
+C. Unit Production in Areas Underserved by the 9% RHTC ProgramPrevious 9% Tax Credit Funding within a Local Unit of Government

 This scoring category is only available for applications proposing new construction or adaptive reuse to promote the creation of new units in areas underserved by the 9% program.
 Preservation developments cannot receive points in this category.